wp-plugins/hosting-info-best-simple-check/readme.txt

 == Description ==

 Displays information on your WordPress hosting like mysql version and php version information.
+It's simple to install and useful to find for example information on the php parameters of your shared wordpress hosting.

+After installation you will find a new menu item in your settings menu, click it and all information will be displayed.

+For more information visit <a href="http://www.seo101.net/">seo101.net</a>

 == Installation ==